NalaHam/KIF21A-manuscript/README.md

 # KIF21A-manuscript
-Relevant code for sequence data presented in manuscript
+Relevant code for CELLxGENE single cell sequence data presented in figure 1 of manuscript